-Shape 40 is the most compact studio monitor in the Focal Professional line, and the perfect solution for nearfield monitoring.
-These monitors can be used from 23″ away (60cm), and they have astonishingly extended low end frequency response.
-Whether you have a room of less than 107ft2 (10m2), or an installation where compactness is paramount, Shape 40 is the perfect solution.
+Shape 40 monitors can be used from 23″ away, and they have astonishingly extended low end frequency response.
+Whether you have a room of less than 107ft2, or a compact installation, Shape 40 is the perfect solution.

-These innovations provide remarkable acoustic transparency.
-These new work tools distinguish themselves through the wide and extremely precise stereo image.
 The bass register is articulated and controlled.
-The lower mid-range and mid-range benefit from extreme neutrality, and without any masking effects, making equalisation of these essential registers much easier.
-Finally, the new tweeter is what’s at the source of the very high definition.
-It efficiently reveals any hissing, and it’s also very precise in the very high end.
+The lower mid-range and mid-range benefit from extreme neutrality, and without any masking effects, making equalization of these essential registers much easier.
+The tweeter efficiently reveals any hissing, and is also very precise in the very high end.

-After more than five years of research and development, engineers at Focal reveal in 2013 a new cone made of high-quality flax fibers.
-F cone are characterised by their natural sound, with low coloration, their richness of reproduction in the midrange register and their tighter bass.
+Flax cones are characterized by their natural sound, with low coloration, their richness of reproduction in the midrange register and their tighter bass.

-F cones are made of high-quality flax fibers core enclosed by two thin layers of glass fiber.
+Flax cones are made of high-quality flax fibers core enclosed by two thin layers of glass fiber.
 They satisfy the key criteria of a high performance diaphragm: high internal damping, high velocity of sound and high flexural rigidity.

 Composite materials have properties suitable for applications where both rigidity and low mass are required.
 However, their disadvantage is that they lack damping, which leads to very poor control of vibrations.
 Recent developments in this field combining composites and natural fibers have brought unexpected opportunities.
 Flax fiber has an excellent internal damping of the same order of magnitude as the glass or Kevlar fibers or aluminum.